nikeshm/WebGym/README.md

 # WebGym
 A port of OpenAI's Gym for the Internet!

-The [OpenAI Gym](https://gym.openai.com/) is a a very popular toolkit for developing, testing, and optimizing reinforcement learning models.
+The [OpenAI Gym](https://gym.openai.com/) is a very popular toolkit for developing, testing, and optimizing reinforcement learning models.
 Currently, only automated algorithms can interact with the gym, making organic human data collection quite difficult; this project is meant to remediate that, and provide a novel way to collect real-world data for RL model development.

 ## Getting Started